 Otherwise, you’ll need to visit various websites of solicitors or use a recommendation from family and friends.

 Fortunately, conveyancing is a competitive part of the home buying and selling process, so it’s always worth shopping around.
+Only once you understand typical solicitor fees for selling a house should you instruct a solicitor.

 How much do you pay a solicitor when selling a house?